-Hi friends!
-If you follow me on instagram stories, you’re probably already aware that we are doing “moms on call” with our new baby, Shiloh.
-Moms on Call is a super helpful book that gives you tons of tips, advice, and a schedule to help sleep train your baby!
-I highly recommend this book to anyone who is expecting, or with a baby!
-I’ve gotten SO many questions on instagram about Shiloh’s schedule so I thought I’d do a little blog post on our experience with the Moms on Call method so far and what we are currently doing!
+hi friends! if you follow me on instagram stories, you’re probably already aware that we did a “moms on call” with Shiloh.
+Moms on Call is a super helpful book that gives you tons of tips, advice, and a schedule to help sleep train your baby! i highly recommend this book to anyone who is expecting, or with a baby! i’ve gotten SO many questions on instagram about Shiloh’s schedule so I thought I’d do a little blog post on our experience with the Moms on Call method so far and what we are currently doing!

 Moms on Call Schedule at 11 Weeks

-So, we are currently following Moms on Call almost to a T!
+so, we followed Moms on Call almost to a T!
 (I’d say about 90%).
-Shiloh has been sleeping SO well lately (knock on wood).
-We typically feed her around 7pm, put her down for bed at 730pm, and she’s been making it until 6am recently! *insert praise hands emoji*.
-She is a little over 11 weeks old BTW.
-SO, Moms on Call has honestly worked really well for us, since she’s sleeping so well at night.
-She also takes 3-4 naps a day, for at least an hour each time (usually closer to two hours).
+Shiloh slept SO well. we typically fed her around 7pm, put her down for bed at 730pm, and she made it till 6am (at 11 weeks old!!)! *insert praise hands emoji*.
+SO, Moms on Call has honestly worked really well for us, since she slept so well at night. she also took 3-4 naps a day, for at least an hour each time (usually closer to two hours).

-Moms On Call is all about getting your baby on a schedule, and they give you ‘typical days’ in the book, which will share what your routine should look like each day.
-Again, we follow this pretty closely!
-(The book also gives advice on naptime, bedtime routine, and so much more.
-So if you’re curious about those things, definitely buy the book).
-This method has not only allowed Shiloh to sleep really well at night, but it’s brought a little bit of structure back to MY life.
-For example, I feed her at 7am, put her down for a nap around 8:30am, and then I workout while she’s napping, until the 10am feeding.
-We usually try to shoot a few looks during the afternoon nap.
-Having Shiloh on a schedule has allowed me and Michael to still work and structure our days around her feedings and nap times.
+Moms On Call is all about getting your baby on a schedule, and they give you ‘typical days’ in the book, which will share what your routine should look like each day. again, we followed this pretty closely! (the book also gives advice on naptime, bedtime routine, and so much more. so if you’re curious about those things, definitely buy the book). this method has not only allowed Shiloh to sleep really well at night, but it brought a little bit of structure back to MY life. for example, I fed her at 7am, put her down for a nap around 8:30am, and then I worked out while she was napping, until the 10am feeding. we usually tried to shoot a few looks during the afternoon nap. having Shiloh on a schedule has allowed me/Michael to still work + structure our days around her feedings and nap times.

 Our Challenges with Moms on Call

-Structure, routine, sleeping baby…sounds like a dream right?!
-Here’s the hard truth though: this has taken a lot of hard work and the sleeping baby thing did not happen overnight.
-I felt like I was following moms on call to a T for a week straight and she still wasn’t sleeping…and I remember just sobbing because I was so tired and so frustrated.
-I’m following all the rules!
-Why isn’t my baby sleeping?!
-For us (and EVERY baby is different), it took about 2-3 weeks of consistency before I started seeing significant improvement with Shiloh’s sleep.
+structure, routine, sleeping baby…sounds like a dream right?! here’s the hard truth though: this took a lot of hard work and the sleeping baby thing did not happen overnight. i felt like i was following moms on call to a T for a week straight and she still wasn’t sleeping…and I remember just sobbing because I was so tired and so frustrated. “i’m following all the rules! why isn’t my baby sleeping?!” for us (and EVERY baby is different), it took about 2-3 weeks of consistency before i started seeing significant improvement with Shiloh’s sleep.
 So, know that going into this, if you are considering this method.

-The other thing I want to throw out there that’s been hard for me with Moms On Call: I tend to be an all or nothing type of person.
-When I do something, I do it 100%, which is both a strength and a weakness.
-In the scenario with MOC…if we are home 100% of the time, never travel, and never have social plans…following the schedule is easy peasy.
-But, the second you have social plans at night or you’re traveling…following these rules exactly is super challenging slash has caused me a lot of anxiety TBH.
-Shiloh is just now sleeping so well!
-I’m terrified to get her out of her routine!
-I had to get used to that REAL quick though with all of the travel we’ve been doing lately (and the travel we have over the next few months)…and Shiloh has honestly done GREAT with the slight change in her “norm”.
+the other thing i want to throw out there that was hard for me with Moms On Call: i tend to be an all or nothing type of person. when I do something, i do it 100%, which is both a strength/weakness. in the scenario with MOC…if we were home 100% of the time, never travel, and never have social plans…following the schedule is easy peasy. but, the second you have social plans at night or you’re traveling…following these rules exactly is super challenging slash caused me a lot of anxiety TBH.
+Shiloh is just now sleeping so well! i’m terrified to get her out of her routine! i had to get used to that REAL quick though with all of the travel we had been doing at the time …and Shiloh honestly did GREAT with the slight change in her “norm”.

-So if you are like me, also an all or nothing type of personality, just know that going into MOC.
-You might experience some stress/anxiety when you have to get baby out of her routine, but I promise, you can do it!
-And your baby will probably surprise you with how well she does!
-I am learning this more and more everyday.
+so if you are like me, also an all or nothing type of personality, just know that going into MOC. you might experience some stress/anxiety when you have to get baby out of her routine, but i promise, you can do it! and your baby will probably surprise you with how well she/he does! i am still learning this more and more everyday.

-The last thing I’ll say that’s been challenging for me with MOC is just my focus.
-I realized about a month ago that my focus was starting to shift towards following all of the rules exactly, instead of just loving and nurturing Shiloh to the best of my ability.
-So, yes, we are still following MOC and it’s really working for us.
-But, if there are days where we have to get off the schedule or change things up…as long as I’m doing my best to take care of my baby girl and lover her well, then we’re good!
-The schedule is now SECONDARY to that!
+the last thing i’ll say that was challenging for me with MOC was just my focus. i realized shortly after my focus was starting to shift towards following all of the rules exactly, instead of just loving and nurturing Shiloh to the best of my ability. so, yes, we continued to follow MOC and it really worked for us. but, there were days where we had to get off the schedule or change things up…as long as i’m doing my best to take care of my baby girl and lover her well, then we were good! the schedule should be SECONDARY to that!

-Like I said, if you are curious about sleep training or getting your baby into a routine, I highly recommend you buy the MOC book!
-But, for those of you who are curious about what our routine looks like, I’ll give you a quick recap of it below!
+like i said, if you are curious about sleep training or getting your baby into a routine, i highly recommend you buy the MOC book! but, for those of you who are curious about what our routine looked like, i’ll give you a quick recap of it below!